LAM-IJLRA/lam-lib/README.txt

 INSTALLATION
 This library is a Max project.
 Put the lam-lib folder in your Max search path.
-Usual location (on Mac) are Documents/Max or Application/Max 6/ packages.
+Usual location (on Mac) are ~/Documents/Max or /Application/Max6/packages.

 A good place to start is to open LAM.lib.overview.maxpat, which should automaticallu show up in the extra menu from Max.